ibm777p2/stripeusage/terms.md

 # Terms and Conditions of Use — Cambalachero

 ## 1. Acceptance of Terms
 By downloading, registering, and/or using the **Cambalachero** mobile application (“the App”), you agree to comply with and be bound by these Terms and Conditions of Use (“Terms”).
-If you do not agree, please do not use the App.

 ## 2. Service Description
 Cambalachero is a platform that facilitates the listing, purchase, and sale of products online.
 Sellers can upload their products, set prices, and receive payments through the App.
 Payments are processed via **Stripe**, and fund disbursement to sellers is managed through **Stripe Connect**.